JonathanLoftus01/Piranha-solutions-bootstrap-test/README.md

 # Junior Developer Project

-We would like you to create a this simple visual attached.
+We would like you to create this simple visual attached.

 Needs to be built in HTML and CSS and Bootstrap 4 Framework Which is setup and ready to go on the Repo above.
 There is the mainframe work we use at Piranha.